raylutz/audit-engine-docsite/docs/about/policies.md

 ## Other

 This agreement constitutes the entire agreement between us and you with respect to the subject matter contained in this agreement and supersedes all previous and contemporaneous agreements, proposals and communications, written oral.
 You also may be subject to additional terms and conditions that may apply when you use the products or services of a third party that are provided through the Site.
 In the event of any conflict between any such third-party terms and conditions and these Terms of Service, these Terms of Service will govern.
-This agreement will be governed by and construed in accordance with the laws of the State of New York, without giving effect to any principles of conflicts of law.
+This agreement will be governed by and construed in accordance with the laws of the State of California, without giving effect to any principles of conflicts of law.

 This agreement is personal to you and you may not assign it to anyone.
 If any provision of this agreement is found to be unlawful, void, or for any reason unenforceable, then that provision will be deemed severable from this agreement and will not affect the validity and enforceability of any remaining provisions.
 These Terms of Service are not intended to benefit any third party, and do not create any third party beneficiaries.
 Accordingly, these Terms of Service may only be invoked or enforced by you or us.
 You agree that regardless of any statute or law to the contrary, any claim or cause of action that you may have arising out of or related to use of the Site or these Terms of Service must be filed by you within one year after such claim or cause of action arose or be forever barred.